smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### Current TODO list (June):

+* Set geolevel_name, area_id, area_name from front end
+* Add all fields to topojson
+* Add geolevel, goelevel name to legend
+* Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
+* Database connection; clean, check OK and ST_Union(); area support [and checks]; PK support
+* ST_Union can be done in geoJSON using turf: as it is a geomtery collection.
+Also check wellknown.
+* Add area_id and id uniqueness tests to shapefile checks and tests
+* WKT support using Wellknown
+* Id generator
+* Detect area mismatch between shapefiles

+Parked TODO list:

 * Prevent tab change during map draw and aoccordion setup or JQuery UI and Leaflet do bad things unless tkey have focus
 * Fix customFileUpload styling so it uses the correct JQuery UI class style; the .css() function won't work on form file upload buttons
 * Add support for XML config file so shpConvert can do all processing without further input;
-* Set geolevel_name, area_id, area_name from front end
-* Add all fields to topojson
-* Add geolevel, goelevel name to legend
 * Restrict geolevels to a minimum 3, or more if the total topojson_size < ~20-30M (possibly browser dependent).
-Copy convertedTopojson array, remove restricted geolevels
+* Copy convertedTopojson array, remove restricted geolevels

 * Add areaKm2 (using bounding box) as jsonfile property.
 Needs turf.
 * Calucation of quantization and the max zoomlevel using area.
 Enforcement in browser.
 * Hover support for area name, area_km2 and shapefile supplied data at highest resolution

 * Display of zoomlevel contextual information: total topojson size, suppressed or not.
 * Status in write JSON file Re-test COA2011: json memory and timeout issues are solved
-* Status update using uuidV1; batch mode (returns in onBusboyFinish()); add timeout recovery (switches to batch mode).
 * Add simplify to zoomlevel 11, spherical simplify limit (in Steraradians) [Probably no, only use quantization at max zoomlevel] .
 * Duplicate file names in zip files.
 Flattening of directory structure causes duplicates which are not detected

-#### June list (some likely to be moved into July):

 * Add convertedTopojson array meta data to topojson config
-* Database connection; clean, check OK and ST_Union(); area support [and checks]; PK support ST_Union can be done in geoJSON using turf: as it is a geomtery collection.
-Also check wellknown]
-* Add area_id and id uniqueness tests to shapefile checks and tests
-* WKT support using Wellknown
-* Id generator
-* Detect area mismatch between shapefiles
 * Add startup parameterisation (db, if, port etc) using cjson
 * Test json file
 * Change audit trail: Unions, linestring to polygon conversions, ST_invalid => ST_MakeValid geomtery validators;